Austrian president poised for rare Western visit to Iran

 "The invitation from the Iranian side has been accepted in principle but no date has been set," Fischer's spokesman said, declining to give any more details given the delicate diplomacy at stake.

-Fischer stood side by side with visiting Israeli President Shimon Peres this week as Peres urged Western countries to keep up the pressure on Tehran over its disputed nuclear program.
+Fischer stood side by side with visiting Israeli President Shimon Peres this week as Peres urged Western countries to keep up the pressure on Tehran over its disputed nuclear programme.

 No Western head of state visited Iran under Rouhani's predecessor, Mahmoud Ahmadinejad, who was president from 2005 to 2013.
 However then-Austrian President Thomas Klestil visited in 1999 and 2004 when reformist Mohammad Khatami was in office.